stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 ### Summer Schools and Tutorials

 * "Probabilistic programming languages."
 European Summer School of Logic Language and Information.
-Tübingen, August 2014.
+Tubingen, August 2014.

 * "Probability in semantics and pragmatics" (with D. Lassiter).
 European Summer School of Logic Language and Information.
 Dusseldorf, August 2013.